 3.9.
 In case of delay, we shall be entitled to charge the legal rate of interest.
 The right to submit a further claim for damages is reserved in case of delay.

 In case of delay, all other claims vis-à-vis the customer arising from deliveries or services shall be payable immediately irrespective of any agreed/deferred payment dates.

 4.1.
 We shall reserve ownership of the article of sale (conditional commodity) until payment in full has been effected.

-We shall also reserve ownership until all claims to which we are entitled vis-à-vis the customer on whatever legal grounds at the time the contract is concluded and in the future which ensue from the business relationship relating to the goods delivered, are satisfied.
+We shall also reserve ownership until all claims to which we are entitled vis-à-vis the customer on whatever legal grounds at the time the contract is concluded and in the future which ensue from the business relationship, including any refinancing or acceptor’s bills relating to the goods delivered, are satisfied.